 DMIN 972 Drew@Wales Pilgrimage: Exploring Celtic Sites with Christian Faith

 - Credits: 3

 - Program fee, including housing: approximately $1,100 in addition to academic tuition.
 Travel arrangements are the responsibility of the student.

-- Description: Celtic Christianity flourished from the 5th-12th centuries in Ireland, Scotland, Wales, Brittany and Northern France.
+- Description: Celtic Christianity flourished from the 5th-12th centuries in Ireland, Scotland, Wales, and Brittany.
 Emerging from the mists of time, Celtic spirituality continues to resonate with many interests and concerns of contemporary Christians and seekers of faith.
-This travel-study seminar explores the rich Celtic traditions by visiting historic sites in Wales and hearing presentations from a variety of international scholars at St. Deniol’s Library, Wales.
-Celtic themes include: divine immanence, intimacy with God, soul friendship, solitude and community, communion of the saints, and “thin places in the universe.”
-Offered annually during two weeks in late June/early July.
+This travel-study seminar explores the Celtic traditions by pilgrimage to historic sites in Wales.
+In the summer of 2014 we will go on pilgrimage along the coastline of the Llyn Peninsula in Northwest Wales (Gwynedd).
+Along the way we will visit a variety of Holy Wells, the Pilgrimage churches, Neolithic and Bronze Age burial sites, the Iron Age fort at Tre’r Ceiri and St Mary’s Well before going to Bardsey (Ynys Enlli) on a day trip.
+We may also experience Felin Uchaf, near Aberdaron, where we could see Celtic building techniques being used and the old art of Storytelling in action.
+Celtic themes include: divine immanence, intimacy with God, anamchara, penitentials, solitude and community (monasticism), and “thin places in the universe.”
+Preparatory reading and integrative term paper required.
+Location: Llyn Peninsula, Wales

 Second and Third Year: The Project Phase